ruby/rdoc/README.txt

 == DESCRIPTION:

 RDoc is an application that produces documentation for one or more Ruby source files.
-RDoc includes the `rdoc` and `ri` tools for generating and displaying online documentation.
+RDoc includes the +rdoc+ and +ri+ tools for generating and displaying online documentation.

 At this point in time, RDoc 2.x is a work in progress and may incur further